 Dealing with sick and sometimes anxious people requires considerable care and understanding.
 Professionals involved in the field of medical radiation must balance a genuine interest in patients and their welfare, along with the necessary technological requirements of the diagnostic or therapy procedure to be undertaken.

-Medical Radiation Sciences are the group of health professions that include medical imaging and radiation therapy.
+Medical Radiation Science is the group of health professions that include medical imaging and radiation therapy.
 Medical imaging professionals acquire images of a person to confirm or exclude a medical diagnosis to follow-up on the treatment or to monitor patient progress.
 Radiation therapists play an integral role in the planning, treatment, care and management of patients undergoing radiation therapy, primarily in treating a range of cancer types.

 - Radiographer or radiation therapist in private, public or rural sites